AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-index.md

 ### Step 2: Rebuild clustered columnstore indexes with higher resource class user
 Logon as the user from step 1 (e.g. LoadUser), which is now using a higher resource class, and execute the ALTER INDEX statements.
 Be sure that this user has ALTER permission to the tables where the index is being rebuilt.
 These examples show how to rebuild the entire columnstore index or how to rebuild a single partition.
 On large tables, it is more practical to rebuild indexes a single partition at a time.

-Alternatively, instead of rebuilding the index, you could copy the table to a new table using [CTAS][].
+Alternatively, instead of rebuilding the index, you could copy the table to a new table using [CTAS][CTAS].
 Which way is best?
-For large volumes of data, [CTAS][] is usually faster than [ALTER INDEX][].
-For smaller volumes of data, [ALTER INDEX][] is easier to use and won't require you to swap out the table.
+For large volumes of data, [CTAS][CTAS] is usually faster than [ALTER INDEX][ALTER INDEX].
+For smaller volumes of data, [ALTER INDEX][ALTER INDEX] is easier to use and won't require you to swap out the table.
 See **Rebuilding indexes with CTAS and partition switching** below for more details on how to rebuild indexes with CTAS.

 ```sql
 -- Rebuild the entire clustered index